 As monarch populations dip precipitously lower, LRWP has worked even harder to create high-quality stopovers for the butterflies at its preserves.
 The Monarch Festival extends that work by showcasing the monarchs’ plight, but also emphasizing what anyone—from home gardeners to farmers—can do to help.
 “The more we understand these butterflies and their amazing journey, the more we realize the importance of conserving plants they need to survive,” said Amy Silva, LRWP executive director.

-LRWP offers special thanks to our sponsors, without whom the event could not take place: Phillips Financial, Coventry Meadows, and PHP.
+LRWP offers special thanks to our sponsors, without whom the event could not take place: Phillips Financial, Coventry Meadows, PHP, and Wells Fargo.

 They came, they saw, they reported--nearly 100 Indiana scientists, experts in a variety of fields, converged on Eagle Marsh for 24 hours May 31-June 1 to identify all possible plants and animals at the preserve.
 The sheer number of species found was impressive, and the survey included rarities such as the Blandings turtle, endangered in Indiana and nearby states.
 Several scientists noted that the level of biodiversity at the marsh was very good considering the wetland was restored only eight years ago.

 Final reports will come in over the next few months, but preliminary findings included: An estimated 250 species of native plants and 50 aliens, with most of the latter well controlled